csaken/eagle-lib/readme.md

 ## LCD

- - Nokia 1616 with 2 footprints, one with connector next to it and one with connector on bottom side.
+ - Nokia 1616 with 2 footprints, one with connector next to it and one with connector on the bottom side.
+ - Nokia 1202 with 2 footprints, one with connector next to it and one with connector on the bottom side.